Supreeth26/samsung_riscv/README.md

 ![output of c code](https://github.com/user-attachments/assets/51434019-4484-4e07-be8c-6b8281f1e42a)

-4. After executing the C code now to convert it into Assembly level language follow the below commands in bash.
+4. After executing the C code now to convert it into Assembly level language(Object term) follow the below commands in bash.

  $ cat sum1ton.c